Amyebaker/Project1/README.md

 * Pandas
 * jupyter
 * matplotlib
+* scipy
-* spicy.stats
+* plotly

 ## Project Questions Addressed
 In this project we address these three main questions:
 1. What is the correlation between education levels (higher education vs no higher education) and income?
 2. What degree type (associates or bachelors) has the greatest impact on income?
-4. Which US Region has the highest amount of people with higher education degrees and does this region also have the highest income?
+3. Which US Region has the highest amount of people with higher education degrees and does this region also have the highest income?

 ## Needs of this project